-Wheelrights are a cycle campaign group covering the Swansea Bay Area.
+Wheelrights are a cycle campaign group covering the Swansea Bay Area, and aim to:

 1.To encourage and assist potential cyclists to take up cycling and thereby prepare them for using a bike as a means of transportation.